gradetools/parliament-bomb/README.md

 # parliament-bomb
-An all-purpose Discord moderation bot
+An all-purpose Discord moderation bot custom designed for our Grade Server